 - Get your estate in order.
 Do you and your partner/spouse have a will and estate plan?
 That usually comes along with a will for each of you, along with (potentially) a trust that specifies how you’d like children to be cared for, as well as powers of attorney for healthcare and financial decisions.
 This last one is important especially for a woman giving birth.
 Now that you’ve got a dependent, you need to make sure that you’re able to make decisions about how your estate is settled and the dependent is cared for, instead of the state making those decisions for you which happens without a will.
 Talk to an estate planning attorney in your area to get started.
 Read more about estate planning for everyone here.

 - Life Insurance.
 Do you and your partner have a life insurance need, and sufficient coverage for that need?
 Term life insurance can be an affordable way of protecting income in the untimely event of a partner’s death.
-And while your considering life insurance, look at your disability insurance coverage too.
-Pregnant women can qualify for life insurance, sometimes without a physical exam.
+And while you’re considering life insurance, look at your disability insurance coverage too.
+Pregnant women may still apply and be qualified for life insurance, sometimes without a physical exam.
 Talk to your life insurance agent for details.

 - (Financial) Birth Plan.
 If you’re awaiting your child’s birth, you may have already started creating a birth plan.
 But do you know how much the birth could cost?
 Call your health insurance company and ask them what coverage you have, and what you might expect to pay out of pocket.
 If you and your partner are on different health insurance plans, check out both of them to determine which partner will cover the new child.
 Sometimes even if the mother’s insurance premiums will cost more to add the child, for the first year it may be better to keep the baby on the mother’s insurance due to maximum family out of pocket costs, especially when considering delivery and hospital stay costs for both mother and child.
-Costs for a birth can range widely, depending on where the birth takes place, type of delivery, and whether there are complications for the mother or the baby.
-Here’s an article that provides some details (link opens in new tab).
+Costs for a birth can range widely, depending on where the birth takes place, type of delivery, and whether there are complications for the mother or baby.
+Here are more details (link opens in new tab).
 Talk to your provider about the costs to get an idea of all the possible costs, including your obstetrician, pediatrician, any specialty doctors, and all the hospital expenses for you both.
 Work on saving up the cash you might need to pay for these bills so they aren’t an unwelcome surprise.

 - Are you adopting?
 There are many ways to add to your family through adoption, and costs vary widely among the options.
 Adopting an older child through the foster system, for example, will have a very different cost than adopting a newborn through a private placement.
 Costs also vary widely by state.
 Here’s an article (link opens in new tab) from the New York Times about three different family’s adoption journeys.

 - Parental Leave.
-Check with your company to find out what maternal and paternal leave benefits they offer.
-This varies widely by company so make sure you know what your benefits are.
+Check with your company to find out what parenting leave benefits are offered.
+This varies widely by company and by state so make sure you know what your benefits are.
 Some companies offer a set amount of paid leave, and also a period of unpaid leave.
 If the leave is unpaid, this means you’ll need to adjust your budget to accommodate the period of time when your family may not have its typical income.
 Save money now to prepare for that time.
 Here are some budgeting ideas that might help.
 Also think about whether both parents want to take leave together, or if it would be better for your family to space out the leave, such as the birthing parent taking the first three months, and the second parent splitting up their leave by taking 2 weeks at the birth, and then delaying the rest of their leave until the birthing parent returns to work.
 In one instance, my clients were able to keep their baby home with a parent for the first 6 months of his life by splitting parental leave like this – a decision which saved a lot on daycare too.

 - Day Care vs Nanny vs Stay-at-home-parent.
 What are your plans for childcare after the baby is born and parental leave benefits are depleted?
 Will one of you stay home with the baby for a period of time?
 Are you planning to send your child to day care, or instead have a private nanny come to your home?
 Day care costs can be more expensive for a newborn than for a toddler.
 Could you share a nanny with another neighborhood family for the first year or two, then send your child to day care later?
 Talk to friends or coworkers with children in your area to find out what they do and get ideas.
 Then start researching.
 Day care and nanny costs vary widely by geographic area and by the type of service you want.
 In any case, there will be a financial impact to your family, so be sure to weigh all the costs and associated benefits before making a decision.

 - Saving for College.
 It’s not too early to start saving for college!
 You can open a 529 college savings account and save monthly, letting your money grow over the 18 years it will take for your child to reach college.
 You may receive monetary gifts from family members or friends upon the arrival of your child.
 These are perfect to use for funding the child’s 529.
 Read more here.